-an alien meets any of these grounds for deportation, as Defendant did in this case, the Attorney General has the ultimate discretion as to when, and whether, to bring a deportation action.
-3 CMC § 4312(d)(4).
+an alien meets any of these grounds, as Defendant did in this case, the Attorney General has the ultimate discretion as to when, and whether, to bring a deportation action.
+3 CMC § 4312 (d)(4).
 The Attorney General has the ultimate discretion to decide whether filing a deportation action is warranted, independent of any previous criminal action.
 Under these statutes, although the Attorney General is the same government agent party to the criminal and deportation cases, the deportation proceeding is wholly a separate civil action.

 In this case, Defendant and the Government presented their plea agreement to the court.
-The court, after finding that Defendant voluntarily, knowingly, and intelligently entered into the plea, accepted the agreement without informing Defendant of the deportation consequence.
-This procedure concluded the criminal case, because Defendant did not appeal the court's decision.
+The court, after finding that Defendant voluntarily, knowingly, and intelligently entered into the plea, accepted the agreement without informing Defendant of the deportation consequence.8 This procedure concluded the criminal case, because Defendant did not appeal the court's decision.
 Subsequently, the Government and the Division of Immigration Services filed an entirely separate civil action to deport Defendant, pursuant to 3 CMC §§ 4340 and 4341.

-With respect to Defendant's claim that the Government breached the plea agreement, the Court finds that the Government did not breach any portion of the plea agreement.
+With respect to Defendant's claim that the Government breached the plea agreement, the Court finds that the Government did not breach any portion of the Agreement.
+Defendant received her benefit of the bargain under the Agreement, because she will avoid incarceration if she continues to abide by the terms of the Agreement.
+That was the basis of the Agreement.
+The Agreement made no representation regarding any consequences aside from those imposed per the criminal conviction.
 Accordingly, the court's failure to inform Defendant of the possible deportation consequence did not violate Defendant's due process right or Commonwealth Rule of Criminal Procedure 11(c)(1).
 See Amador-Leal, 276 F.3d at 517 (holding that the general rule remains, that there is no Rule 11 or due process requirement for defendants to be informed of immigration consequences because immigration consequences are collateral).